antarestupin/performance-checklist/README.md

 ## Network and Infrastructure

 - [ ] Serve static content using a **CDN** to shorten the distance between the client and the server
+    - When using your CDN take into consideration features like HTTP/2 support, compression...
 - [ ] Deploy your app on **several datacenters**, also to shorten the distance between the client and the server
 - [ ] Serve resources compressed using **Brotli** if it's supported, **Gzip** otherwise
 - [ ] Compress resources that are rarely changed using **Zopfli**